How our network united nationwide for the Global Day of Action

 We need to continue to make sure our voices are heard loud and clear.
 In order to stop the worst impacts of the climate crisis, the UK needs to make a serious commitment to drastically reduce emissions and must put an end to new fossil fuel projects, both at home and abroad.

 All over the UK, our groups made it heard loud and clear that they want real action on climate change.
-If you want to be a part of our network and join us in amplifying our message, join a Climate Action Group in your local area and be part of the movement.
+If you want to be a part of our network and join us in amplifying our message, join a local action group in your local area and be part of the movement.